Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 On the heights of Romagna is a charming medieval village called Talamello which, in addition to the beauty of the historic centre, offers the opportunity to take beautiful walks to discover the surrounding nature.
 The hamlet is famous for producing 'formaggio di fossa'(pit cheese), a delicacy that derives from a tradition introduced in the Middle Ages.
 The name of this typical cheese product derives from the fact that, during August, the cheese is placed in underground pits dug into the rock and then pulled out in November, when it has finished maturing, precisely on the occasion of the 'Fiera del Formaggio di Fossa' (Fossa Cheese Fair).

 During these days, the village's streets will come alive with food stands offering typical quality products from all over Italy and, for the curious, it will be possible to watch the 'sfossatura' of the cheese (the moment when it is dug out).
+In 2023, the event will be held on 12 and 19 November.

 The village of Chianni lies in the province of Pisa, in an area surrounded by low mountains and chestnut woods.
 Wild boar hunting is widespread in these forests, and since 1976 one of the most popular festivals in Tuscany has been celebrated every year in November.
 The Sagra del Cinghiale (Wild Boar Festival) includes a series of lunches and dinners to highlight the Chianni area and its cuisine linked to hunting and agriculture.
 These days, traditional flavours, folkloric parades and live music will enliven the village streets.
+The festival will be held from 9 to 13 November 2023 and from 16 to 19 November.

 4. Cremona Nougat Festival